Bachelor of Science in Applied Computing

 - Earn a grade of C or better in all math, science, and engineering courses.

 Current KU Students admitted to other academic units may apply to the School of Engineering by completing a Change of School form.
-Contact the engineering recruitment team if you have any questions.
-Per University Registrar deadlines for processing, Change of School applications for the fall semester will be accepted until the last Friday in October of each school year; Change of School applications for the spring semester will be accepted until the last Friday in March of each school year.
+Per University Registrar deadlines for processing, Change of School applications each semester are processed up until the 20th day of classes.
+If received and processed after the 20th day of classes, students will be active in the new program the following semester.

 Already Applied to KU, But Not Engineering?